makina-maps/makina-maps/README.md

 ../scripts/10-import-generic.sh
 ```

-Prepare import by download OpenStreetMap data and setup configuration for an area:
+Prepare import by download OpenStreetMap data and setup configuration for an area.
+The area names are from [Geofabrik](http://download.geofabrik.de/):
 ```
 ../scripts/20-import-prepare.sh europe/andorra
 ```